CHALLENGING RACISM against Gypsy/Travellers IN SCHOOLS

 shifting

 Shifting is a graphic novel that depicts real bullying incidents experienced by young Gypsy/Travellers attending secondary schools in Scotland.
 This thought-provoking story is incomplete and STEP has asked young people in schools throughout Scotland to think about how the story should end.
-See the inspired and positive responses HERE.
+See the inspired and positive responses in our practice exemplar.

 the bully and the loons